icann/czds-api-client-python/README.md

 All the zone files will be saved in `working-directory`/zonefiles, `working-directory` is specified in `config.json`, or default to current directory if not specified in `config.json`

+By default, it will download all the APPOVED zone files.
+If you only want a subset of the zone files, specify the `tlds: []` in the `config.json`.
+Note: missing `tlds` or empty `[]` means downloadd all the APPROVED zone files.

 Documentation
 -------------